AppliedAcousticsChalmers/auralization-toolbox/README.md

 The toolbox was originally presented in

 > Jens Ahrens, "A Software Tool for Auralization of Simulated Sound Fields," Auditorium Acoustics, Athens, Greece, 2023

-Binaural audio examples that were created with the toolbox are available [here](http://www.ta.chalmers.se/research/audio-technology-group/audio-examples/auditorium-acoustics-2023/).

 The work is on-going, so please revisit this repository regularly for updates.
 Note that some of the implementations are in an experimental state.
 Make sure that you get in touch with us at jens.ahrens@chalmers.se if things behave differently than you were expecting.